 The man nodded again.
 “I must warn you about those who live up the street.”

-She had just turned her head, flashed an anxious smile to her fiancé and looked back, jumping at the visitor’s sudden disappearance.
-“Oh, my God,” she screamed, leaping backwards.
+She had just turned her head, flashed an anxious smile to her fiancé, and looked back, jumping at the visitor’s sudden disappearance.
+“Oh, my God,” she screamed, leaping backward.
 “Terence!”
 What now!

 In a flash, Fletcher came forward, staring outside at the wet ground and receding mist.
 “He was just there!”